 Easter Celebration & Egg Hunts at the Resorts

 No Easter celebration would be complete without and outdoor scavenger hunt for eggs.
-Park City Mountain's annual Easter Egg Hunt lets people of all ages search for 3,000 treat-filled eggs hidden across the mountain.
-Will you be the one of the lucky winners to find a golden egg with a complimentary season pass for 2017-18 inside?
+Park City Mountain's annual Easter Egg Hunt lets people of all ages search for 7,000 treat-filled eggs hidden across the mountain.
+Will you be the one of the lucky winners to solve the clues (given via Park City Mountain's Instagram) and find a golden egg with the grand prizes?
 For the little ones, there will also be special Kids Easter Egg hunts (for ages 6-10 and 5 & under) hosted by the Easter bunny in the Kids' Corral where they can find eggs filled with candies or fun toys.
-The day will continue with music and après, so don't be late--festivities begin at 9 a.m. sharp on both the Canyons Village and Park City Base sides..
+The day will continue with music and après, so don't be late--festivities begin at 9 a.m. sharp on both the Canyons Village and Park City Base sides.

 If you'd rather spend Easter morning up at Snowbird, you can join in for their Easter Sunday sunrise service at the top of the aerial tram.
-The short sermon, followed by live music, and accompanied by the gorgeous rising sun begins at 7:18 a.m. (tram rides 5:58-6:58 a.m.).
-Snowbird also hosts Easter egg hunt for kids 11 and under in Chickadee Bowl.
+The short sermon, followed by live music, and accompanied by the gorgeous rising sun is one you don't want to miss.
+Snowbird also hosts Easter egg hunt for kids 11 and under in Chickadee Bowl at 9 a.m.
 There will also be Easter breakfast and brunch available at The Aerie, The Summit, and The Forklift.
 More details here.

 Drinks on the Patio

-For most of the season, it's way to chilly to sit around outside for more than a few minutes, but once the temperatures are into the 50s and 60s, it's too nice out not to.
+For most of the season, it's way to chilly to sit around outside for more than a few minutes, but once the temperatures are into the 50s and 60s, it's too nice out not to grab a spot on the patio.
 A few of our favorite places to enjoy a bevvy outside include the Silver Lake Village Ski Beach and deck at the Snow Park Lodge's EBS Lounge at Deer Valley Resort; on the Ski Beach at Canyons Village (between the Red Pine Gondola and Orange Bubble Express); at The Corner Store at the Park City Base; and at the Bridge Cafe & Grill on the deck at the Town Lift.